rlubaschewski/serverless_scripts/README.md

-# Shell Scrips for starting up Minikube with Serverless Frameworks
+# Shell Scrips for starting up Minikube with Serverless Frameworks on MacOS

 In order for the scripts to work make sure to have
 - a hypervisor installed (for example [virtualbox](https://www.virtualbox.org/wiki/Downloads)